Designing an Arabic User Experience – Part 2: Usability & Arabic User Interfaces

 But it isn’t as simple as mirroring your existing content in Arabic.

 Even with the best translators, you need to have a good understanding of different local cultures and societal practices.
-By not doing so, you risk putting out content that is confusing at best, or is considered offensive at worst.
+By not doing so, you risk putting out content that is confusing at best or is considered offensive at worst.

 Arab cultures are (for the most part) traditionally conservative and controversy averse, with many practices and norms revolving around Islamic beliefs and customs.
-So everyday words or phrases that may be completely acceptable in Western countries, could rub Arab audiences the wrong way.
+So everyday words or phrases that may be completely acceptable in Western countries could rub Arab audiences the wrong way.

 That said, it’s important to remember that there is no single Arab culture.
 What may be common practice in one Arab country may be completely foreign in another.

 Even within a particular culture, it’s important not to rely too heavily on what are essentially characteristics drawn from shared group identity.
-You need to make sure you look at the characteristics and behaviours of your target users, and not those drawn from the general population.
+You need to make sure you look at the characteristics and behaviors of your target users, and not those drawn from the general population.